 Time zone is one of those really subtle settings that you enable early on in the data capture process and forget about.
 Unfortunately, once you’re comparing data between platforms it can have a huge effect on data disparity.
 If Google Analytics is set to the Pacific Time Zone and Adobe is set to Eastern, then looking at data on the same day between platforms is guaranteed to be different.
 Time Zone is set in the View Settings for Google Analytics and the General Account Settings for report suites in Adobe.

-So as you can see, there is going to be some variance between your analytics platforms, but this is okay!
+So, as you can see, there is going to be some variance between your analytics platforms, but this is okay!
 Most of our customers that have both tools implemented are using Google Analytics as a backup system or simply because it integrates well with their data.
-Search Discovery recommends defining one and only one system of record, one source of truth.
+We strongly recommend defining one and only one system of record, one source of truth.
 This single system of record will always provide the best answer when answering questions, and your backup data is just that—backup data.
 If you spend too much time comparing platforms, you’ll be missing out on the opportunity to take action on your data.
 Isn’t that the goal in the first place?